 Q: How is my HSA contribution impacted?

 A: Your contribution limit is based on the type of health insurance you have.
-A family high-deductible health plan (HDHP) allows you to make a maximum contribution of $6,900.
-An individual health plan has a maximum contribution of $3,450.
+As of 2019, a family high-deductible health plan (HDHP) allows you to make a maximum contribution of $7,000.
+An individual health plan has a maximum contribution of $3,500.
 An additional $1,000 catch-up contribution is available to those over age 55.
 Remember, these limits include your employer’s contribution as well.

 Q: Can my child open and fund his or her own HSA?